 Additional language support

-Adding support to a new language requires changes on two elements of this solution: Execution Environments and Service layer.
+Adding support to a new language requires changes on 3 elements of this solution: Execution Environments, service layer and in the data base.

-For the latter, a new entry must be added to the languageUrlMap, with the key being the new language and the value the address and port of the machine running the new execution environment.
+For the latter, a new entry must be added to the languageUrlMap of the service layer, with the key being the new language and the value the address and port of the machine running the new execution environment.
 It is also necessary to add the supported language to the enum SupportedLanguages and update the “executionEnvironments.properties” file to reflect the new execution environment implemented.

 The Execution Environment is basically an application that provides exposes one endpoint, which will be used to run code and/or unit tests remotely.

 This endpoint must respect a specific contract.
-The endpoint must have a parameter that contains a field named “code” which is a string that represents the code that the user wants to run, a field named “executeTests” which is a Boolean that represents if the user wants to test the code being sent against the unit tests defined and a field named “unitTests” which is a string that contains the unit tests to run with the code sent by the user.
+The endpoint receives an Executable object, that must have a parameter that contains a field named “code” which is a string that represents the code that the user wants to run; a field named “executeTests” which is a Boolean that represents if the user wants to test the code being sent against the unit tests defined and a field named “unitTests” which is a string that contains the unit tests to run with the code sent by the user.

-This endpoint must return a structure that contains a field named “rawResult” which is a string that represents either the correct result of the code submitted by the user or the errors that appeared while compile/running the code.
+This endpoint must return a structure that an ExecutableResult object, that contains a field named “rawResult” which is a string that represents either the correct result of the code submitted by the user or the errors that appeared while compile/running the code, a filed named “wasError”, which is a Boolean that represents the success of the code that was executed, e.g., if a unit test failed or the code was unable to be executed due to syntax errors, the flag “wasError” will be set as true; and a field named “executionTime” with the value of time in milliseconds with the time it took to execute the code.

+The data base only requires that the record of the new language to be supported to be inserted in the code language table.

 For this project it was devised that the Execution Environments would run in a container driven deployment methodology and as such in order for the new execution environment to run the same way a new docker file with the necessary commands to install any dependencies needs created, these commands also need to enable the container to expose a port so that the a new endpoint can be used by the service application.